vastgroup/vast-tools/README.md

 The ``-r`` flag represents the minimal probability of acceptance that is required to consider a comparison to be 'believable'.
-By default this is 0.9, but it can be increased depending on stringency requirements.
+By default this is 0.95, but it can be altered depending on stringency requirements.

 The ``-m`` flag represents the minimum difference between psi1 and psi2 that you